xonsh/xonsh/docs/tutorial.rst

 String Literals in Subprocess-mode
 ====================================
 Strings can be used to escape special character in subprocess-mode.
-The contents of the string are passed directly to teh subprocess command as a single argument.
+The contents of the string are passed directly to the subprocess command as a single argument.
 So whenever you are in doubt, or if there is a xonsh syntax error because of a filename, just wrap the offending portion in a string.